DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 The second step is to modify ring->cons_head in the ring structure to point to the same location as cons_next.

-The pointer to the dequeued object (obj1) is copied in the pointer given by the user.
+The dequeued object (obj1) is copied in the pointer given by the user.

 .. _figure_ring-dequeue2: